Animesh26526/ODOO-Hackathon-Virtual-Round/README.md

 3. For drag/drop Kanban, call `PATCH /requests/:id/status` to update state.
 4. For calendar views, fetch preventive requests and display `scheduledDate`.

-That's it — if you want, I can add a Postman collection or OpenAPI spec next.